 Either way, the adjuster has two goals in mind: to get the claim settled and off his or her desk, and to settle the claim as cheaply as possible.
 According to one adjuster I spoke with, you can get promoted quickly by settling automobile claims at under market value.

 I speak to a lot of Car Pro Show listeners who truly think they have no choice but to accept the offer an insurance company makes, and often they present it that way, subtly.
 They may call and say "we have evaluated your totaled out vehicle and prepared a check for $10,000" or whatever they come up with.
-Many people just say OK, and accept that it is fair.
+Many people just say OK and accept that it is fair.
 This is a mistake.
 You can pretty much count on the first offer being low.

-As soon as you know there is a chance of your vehicle being totaled, start to do your homework, so when that settlement call comes, you immediately know if it is low or acceptable, it is after all your money, and the reason you pay insurance premiums.
+As soon as you know there is a chance of your vehicle being totaled, start to do your homework, so when that settlement call comes, you immediately know if it is low or acceptable, it is after all, your money, and the reason you pay insurance premiums.

 I had a listener a few years ago who had a late model 3/4 ton truck that was totaled.
-I looked over the insurance offer that he deemed "OK"and told him it was way low.
+I looked over the insurance offer that he deemed "OK" and told him it was way low.
 In this case, the adjuster missed that the truck was a diesel engine, and the claim amount jumped by $5000.

 For me, the easiest way is to determine replacement value is to go to AutoTrader.com.
 From there, set the criteria to same year vehicles within 300 miles of your zip code.
 Then choose the engine size, vehicle mileage, you can even narrow it down to features like leather interior, DVD player, and navigation system.
 Print out or make yourself a spreadsheet with prices on vehicles very similar to yours, except color.
 The comparable vehicles you find do not need to be exact matches, just close.
+If your vehicle is relatively hard to find expand your search father away to get a sufficient number of comparable cars.

 This is an important step to take because the adjuster is going to do virtually the same thing.
 They present you with comparable cars, then take an average.
 If their settlement offer is low, just saying "I won't accept that" is not going to work.
 Let him or her know you have your own set of comparable vehicles you'd be happy to supply.
 If you've done your search properly, the numbers don't lie and will support the dollar amount you are asking for.